Choi Young-jae

 Choi Young-jae (Korean: 최영재; born 17 September 1996), professionally known by the mononym Youngjae, is a South Korean singer-songwriter and actor.
-He is the main vocalist of the Korean boy group Got7.
+He is the member of the South Korean boy band Got7.

 Biography

 Choi started dreaming of becoming a singer in his childhood, when he sang with his older brother.
 When the latter enlisted in the military, he joined a practical music academy in his hometown, Mokpo, to learn more professionally, working part-time to earn the necessary money.
 In 2011, he won the Vocal Excellence Award at Mokpo Youth Music Festival.
 In 2013, JYP Entertainment held a closed audition in the academy and he became a trainee.

 Career

 2013–2020: Debut and solo activities

 After one month of training in Seoul, Choi was added to the project group to form JYPE new boy band.
 After a total of 7 months of training, he subsequently debuted as the main vocalist of the seven member boy group, Got7, with the single "Girls Girls Girls", released on 16 January 2014, from the group's first EP Got It?.
 In early times after the debut, Choi mentioned his dream was to become a music therapist.

 He has been writing songs and lyrics under the name Ars since 2016, starting with "Rewind" in Got7's extended play Flight Log: Departure.

 Choi had a collaboration with Sanjoy and Elliott Yamin in 2017 on the song "Victim of Love", while he recorded "I'm All Ears" with Park Ji-min for the Life Insurance Social Philanthropy Foundation's youth suicide prevention campaign in 2018.
 The song was released on 15 October alongside its music video.

 In the spring of 2019, he joined Jus2 in their 'Focus' Premiere Showcase in Asia, acting as the MC for Tokyo (10–11 April) and Osaka (17–18 April) stops.

 In 2018 and 2020, he sang "At the Usual Time" (그 시간에) and "Fall In Love" (빠져드나봐) for the original soundtracks of TV dramas Wok of Love and When My Love Blooms.
 Together with Day6's Young K, he became the new DJ of MBC Radio Idol Radio starting from 18 May 2020.
 The first season of the show ended on 25 September.